-Pea archive format provides optional triple cascade encryption (AES, Twofish, and Serpent 256 bit in EAX mode), it is developed from the author of PeaZip and it is supported through Pea executable; for more information you can refer to the documentation about Pea on help and FAQ pages on PeaZip official website.
+Pea archive format provides optional triple cascade encryption (AES, Twofish, and Serpent 256 bit in EAX mode) with scrypt, PBKDF2, or hybrid (scrypt and PBKDF2) key derivation.
+It is developed from the author of PeaZip and it is supported through Pea executable; for more information you can refer to the documentation about Pea on help and FAQ pages on PeaZip official website.